Nematomorpha: Taxonomy

 Nematomorphs can be confused with nematodes, particularly mermithid worms.
 Unlike nematomorphs, mermithids do not have a terminal cloaca.
-Male mermithids have one or two spicules just before the end apart from having a thinner, smoother cuticle, without areoles and a paler brown colour.
+Male mermithids have one or two spicules just before the end, apart from having a thinner, smoother cuticle without areoles and paler brown colour.

 The phylum is placed along with the Ecdysozoa clade of moulting organisms that include the Arthropoda.
 Their closest relatives are the nematodes.
 The two phyla make up the group Nematoida in the clade Cycloneuralia.
 During the larval stage, the animals show a resemblance to adult kinorhyncha and some species of Loricifera and Priapulida, all members of the group Scalidophora.
 The earliest Nematomorph could be Maotianshania, from the Lower Cambrian; this organism is, however, very different from extant species; fossilized worms resembling the modern forms have been reported from mid Cretaceous Burmese amber dated to 100 million years ago.

 Relationships within the phylum are still somewhat unclear, but two classes are recognised.
 The five marine species of nematomorph are contained in Nectonematoida.
 This order is monotypic containing the genus Nectonema Verrill, 1879: adults are planktonic and the larvae parasitise decapod crustaceans, especially crabs.
 They are characterized by a double row of natotory setae along each side of the body, dorsal and ventral longitudinal epidermal cords, a spacious and fluid-filled blastocoelom and singular gonads.

 The approximately 320 remaining species are distributed between two families, within the monotypic class Gordioida.
 Gordioidean adults are free-living in freshwater or semiterrestrial habitats and larvae parasitise insects, primarily orthopterans.
 Unlike nectonematiodeans, gordioideans lack lateral rows of setae, have a single, ventral epidermal cord and their blastocoels are filled with mesenchyme in young animals but become spacious in older individuals.